myj009/leetcode/README.md

 npm run start-containers
 ```

+2. Go to the /api folder.
+Copy the .env.example file to .env and fill in the required environment variables

-2. Start the backend server
+3. Start the backend server
    Go to the /api directory and run

 ```